japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

-== [[JoinStateWatermarkPredicate]] JoinStateWatermarkPredicate Contract (Sealed Trait)
+# JoinStateWatermarkPredicate

 `JoinStateWatermarkPredicate` is the <<contract, abstraction>> of <<implementations, join state watermark predicates>> that are described by a <<expr, Catalyst expression>> and <<desc, desc>>.

-`JoinStateWatermarkPredicate` is created using <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getOneSideStateWatermarkPredicate, StreamingSymmetricHashJoinHelper>> utility (for <<spark-sql-streaming-IncrementalExecution.md#state, planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration>>)
+`JoinStateWatermarkPredicate` is created using <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getOneSideStateWatermarkPredicate, StreamingSymmetricHashJoinHelper>> utility (for [planning a StreamingSymmetricHashJoinExec physical operator for execution with execution-specific configuration](IncrementalExecution.md#state))

 `JoinStateWatermarkPredicate` is used to create a <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>> (and <<spark-sql-streaming-JoinStateWatermarkPredicates.md#, JoinStateWatermarkPredicates>>).